Rules, Scoring & Classes

 (that's how we score you)

 BE SURE TO KEEP YOUR NUMBER PLATE FOR THE WHOLE SEASON.
-If you lose your original laminated number plate with chip you must purchase a new one for $5.
+If you lose your original number plate with timing chip you must purchase a new one for $5.
 If you do not have a Prairie City Race Series number plate with a timing chip you will cannot be scored!

 There is only ONE acceptable way to mount